FAQ

 9. Therefore, Black Diamond.

-Special Note: Journalists should refer to Black Diamond as Black Diamond and Diamond Day as Diamond Day.
-Diamond Day and Black Diamond's preferred pronouns are me/i.
-Example: Black diamond released an album which I worked really hard on. i am working on a follow-up.
+Example: “Black Diamond released an album which I worked really hard on.
+I am working on a follow-up.
 In a statement, I said, “this is the best album ever,” and my beard was looking spectacular as I did so.
-My Dark past did not preclude my mastery of musical form, nor did it bar me from manifesting my highest potential.
+My Dark past did not preclude my mastery of musical form, nor did it bar me from manifesting my highest potential.”